kitten-tenacious/BDFD-TextSplit-Variables/README.md

 This guide will teach how you can store multiple variables inside a single variable, with the use of some functions.
 This way you can exceed the amount of maximum amount of variables by storing much information inside a variable.

-In this guide we'll learn to setup some basic economy commands along with other useful commands a normal bot would have (levelling up, shop, balance, deposit and withdraw + bank limit).
+In this guide we'll learn to setup some basic economy commands along with other useful commands a normal bot would have (levelling up, shop with buy, balance, deposit and withdraw + bank limit).
 I'm looking forward to see people actually understanding what this Guide is, so I will do my best to explain how everything based on "TextSplit" Variables works.

  ## TextSplit Functions